Accrual vs. Cash Accounting for Your Online Business

 Who Can Use Cash Basis Accounting?

-Once your customer buys your product on installment, you record the transaction when the order is completed.
 Meanwhile, expenses, such as raw materials for inventory, are recorded as soon as you receive them.
 Therefore, line items such as accounts payable and accounts receivable are particulars in your books.

 Accurate Current Assets and Liabilities